AdobeDocs/aep-mobile-sdkdocs/src/pages/home/base/mobile-core/lifecycle/behavior-reference.md

 ## General behavior

-All events that are **not** Lifecycle start or Lifecycle pause **do not** affect lifecycle state or data.
-The starting of MobileCore via `registerExtensions` also **does not** start a Lifecycle session nor affect lifecycle data.
+All events that are not Lifecycle start or Lifecycle pause do not affect lifecycle state or data.
+The starting of MobileCore via `registerExtensions` also does not trigger changes in lifecycle data.

 ## Correct call patterns

 The following flows are examples of correct implementations.

-**On app first launch after fresh install**
+**On app first launch after installation**

 1. *App launched*
-2. Start <- Start of new session
+2. `lifecycleStart` <- Start of new session
-3. Pause
+3. `lifecyclePause`
-4. Start
+4. `lifecycleStart`
-5. Pause
+5. `lifecyclePause`
 6. *App backgrounded*

 **On app subsequent launches**

 1. *App launched*
-2. Start
+2. `lifecycleStart`
-3. Pause
+3. `lifecyclePause`
 4. *App backgrounded*
 5. *Session timeout window passes*
 6. *App launched*
-7. Start <- Start of new session
+7. `lifecycleStart` <- Start of new session
 8. ...

 **On app crash or force close**

 1. *App launched*
-2. Start
+2. `lifecycleStart`
 3. App crashed/force closed - consequences:
    1. Causes missing pause call
    2. App removed from device memory
 4. *Session timeout window passes*
 5. *App launched*
-6. Start <- Crash detected
+6. `lifecycleStart` <- Crash detected

 ## Incorrect call patterns